deficollective/defiscan/src/content/protocols/eigenlayer/ethereum.md

 ### Stakers and Restakers

 A _Staker_ or _Restaker_ is any user who has assets deposited (or "restaked") into EigenLayer.
-They can stake or restake multiple assets that are accepted as _Economic Security_ to secure _AVSs_.
+They can stake multiple ERC20 assets that are accepted as _Economic Security_ or restake Beacon Chain ETH to secure _AVSs_.

 The _Stakers_ and _Restakers_ have the following actions available; 1) deposit assets into EigenLayer via either the `StrategyManager` (for ERC20s) or the `EigenPodManager` (for Beacon Chain ETH), 2) withdraw assets via the `DelegationManager`, no matter what assets they're withdrawing, 3) delegate to an _Operator_ via the `DelegationManager`, 4) undelegating from an _Operator_ via the `DelegationManager`, 5) and claiming rewards posted by _AVSs_ from the `RewardsCoordinator` contract.